piqoni/pi-piqo/README.md

 A chat-less way to collaborate with your favorite LLM models (remote or local), directly from your files and from any editor.
 The output is stored automatically into your files.

-It is a simple file-watcher extension for [pi](https://github.com/badlogic/pi-mono) triggered on-save, which monitors directories for `@piqo` markers and uses the LLM to generate content inline.
+It is a simple file-watcher extension for [pi](https://github.com/badlogic/pi-mono) triggered on-save, which continously monitors directories for `@piqo` markers and uses the LLM to generate content inline.

 Might be useful for keeping notes, writing tasks, researching topics, etc.